History and Future of Welding Robots

 What is the future of welding jobs?

-Welders, solderers, brazers, and cutters are expected to see a 6% increase in employment from 2016 to 2026, about as quickly as the average for all jobs.
-Welders, brazers, cutters, and solderers will be required to help repair bridges, highways, and buildings as the country’s aging infrastructure continues to require renovations.
+Solderers, brazers, welders, and cutters are expected to see a 6% increase in employment from 2016 to 2026, about as quickly as the average for all jobs.
+Welders will be required to help repair the country’s aging infrastructure.

 Will Artificial Intelligence replace welders?

-Not every welding operation will be replaced by AI robotics.
-Human welders will continue to weld dies and tooling, architectural welding, weld repair work, and a variety of other manufacturing jobs.
+AI robotics won’t replace every welding operation.
+Human welders will still handle dies and tooling, architectural welding, weld repairs, and other manufacturing tasks.

 What welding positions are safe from automation?